Bailey Library Code of Conduct

 - Surroundings free from food and uncovered beverages and their resulting problems

 The Bailey Library welcomes everyone in the community to use and enjoy the facilities and services.
 To protect each individual's access to information and library services, the library has established the following rules of behavior.
 All library users are expected to respect the rights and property of others and to treat library resources and facilities with appropriate care and respect.
-Children are welcome to visit the library, but for their safety they must be supervised by an accompanying adult at all times.
+Children are welcome to visit the library, but for their safety children under the age of 15 without a WCC ID must be supervised by an accompanying adult at all times.

 Library users will: